1932 Ford: 1932

-One special type was the flathead V8-engined B 400 bodystyle, of which only 842 were made.
+One special type was the flathead V8-engined B400, of which only 842 were made.
 This was a two-door cabrio coach, a convertible coupe with fixed side window frames.
 Most of them were exported for overseas markets or ambassador use.
-Since sales were poor it was soon discontinued, becoming the rarest of 1932 Fords.
-The B 400 bodystyle was replaced by a more expensive full convertible.
+Since sales were poor, it was soon discontinued, becoming the rarest of 1932 Fords.
+The B400 bodystyle was replaced by a more expensive full convertible.

 Standard and Deluxe trim

 The B shared frame, bodies, and even most of the trim with the eight-cylinder car.
-The only technical difference was the use of the slightly reworked Model A engine, thus the designation B. Most body styles were available as Standard or Deluxe variants with either engine offered as an option.
-Customers could get a Deluxe version of the 1932 Model B in three-window coupe (which only came in Deluxe model), roadster, phaeton, Tudor and Fordor as well.
+The only technical difference was the use of the slightly reworked Model A engine, thus the designation B. Most body styles were available as Standard or Deluxe variants with either engine as an option.
+Customers could get a Deluxe 1932 Model B as a roadster, phaeton, Tudor, or Fordor, as well as the Deluxe-only three-window coupé.

 Standard trim meant black front window frame, black wire wheels (color optional), black horn (chrome-plated optional), single tail light (second optional), painted dash, position lights integrated in the head lamps (Deluxe cowl lamps optional), and less expensive interiors.

 1933

 When the Model 40 and the new B were introduced February 9, 1933, revisions of the car were substantial, especially considering how important the 1932 change had been.
 For its second year, the wheelbase was stretched, from 106 in (2692 mm) to 112 in (2845 mm) on a new crossmember frame.
 The grille was revised, gaining a pointed forward slope at the bottom which resembled either a spade, a Medieval shield, or possibly the 1932 Packard Light Eight in general outline anyway.
 Both the grille and hood louvers curved down and forward.
 The overall design and grille were inspired by the English Ford Model Y. Streamlining was further accentuated by the new hood which now covered the cowl, giving an impression of more length.
 In addition, there were more rounded and skirted fenders and new, elegantly bowed bumpers.
 Headlamp support bars were no longer in use, and there were new wire wheels.
 The cars got a new dashboard with instruments set in an oval insert in front of the driver.
 There was a glove box on the passenger side.
-Closed Deluxe models received heavy DI-NOC woodgraining on dash and window frames, and there were deeper seat cushions.
+Closed Deluxe models received heavy DI-NOC (PVC) woodgraining on dash and window frames, and there were deeper seat cushions.